PivotMenace/Noctive/README.md

 ---

 🚧 *This is a front-end prototype.
-Interactions are visual only — no database or backend yet.*
+Interactions are visual only. no database or backend yet.*

 I met my two best friends on Moot back in the day.